jintaoyugithub/lth-msc-cs-typst-template/packages/preview/uo-lth-msc-cs-thesis/0.1.0/template/chapters/relatework.typ

 Displacement Mapping @cook1984shade was originally a technique used to generate natural textures, and later it gained widespread application in computer graphics.
 As an alternative way to restore the details of the original model during real-time rendering, displacement mapping samples pre-baked or mathematically calculated vertex displacement data to modify the positions of the surface vertices of an object.

-This allows for more precise detail by actually changing the shape of the object's surface, instead of just cheating the surface normals with normal maps do.
+This allows for more precise detail by actually changing the shape of the object's surface, instead of just cheating the surface normals which normal maps do.
 Because the surface shape is really modified, displacement mapping also naturally fixes problems like self-shadowing and self-occlusion that normal or bump maps can’t handle well.

 #figure(
   image("figures/dm.jpg", width: 80%),
   caption: [
-    Displacement mapping of a quad(top left) with a height map(bottom left) ],
+    Displacement mapping of a quad(top left) with a height map(bottom left) todoref ],
 )